 Span checks to validate Laser monitor performance may be carried out with the instrument installed on the process.
-For non-corrosive gases the internal 100 mm volume between receiver window and receiver lens is used to this end.
-For corrosive gases a dedicated span cell (accessory available from SERVOMEX) mounted between receiver unit and process applies.
-The span gas is measured in parallel with the process gas; therefore it is important that during normal operation this internal or span cell is empty for span gas.
+For non-corrosive gases a dedicated span cell (accessory available from SERVOMEX) mounted between receiver unit and process applies.
+The span gas is measured in parallel with the process gas; therefore it is important that during normal operation this external span cell is empty for span gas.